pkirkbride/reading-notes/learning-markdown.md

 - ### Create a header

-It's all done by adding special characters while you type.
-This is what it looks like before your browser works its magic.
+You can do this by adding special characters while you type.
+This is what the text above looks like before your browser works its magic.

 > `- **Make text bold**`
 >